KDAB/kuesa/README.md

     * Kuesa for 3ds Max
     * Kuesa for Maya (coming soon)
 * A library of real time materials that can be exported to glTF and previewed in Blender
-* Tooling around asset conditionning to decrease asset size and optimize for embedded use cases.
+* Tooling around asset conditioning to decrease asset size and optimize for embedded use cases.

 More information about Kuesa Studio can be found [here](https://www.kdab.com/kuesa/).